Austria profile - Timeline

 2013 September - Parliamentary elections.
 The governing coalition parties win enough votes to form a new government.

-2014 June - A deal is signed to complete the Austrian section of the South Stream gas pipeline for transporting Russian gas to Europe, despite calls by the EU for its member states to unite against the project.
+2014 June - A deal is signed to complete the Austrian section of the South Stream gas pipeline for transporting Russian gas to Europe - bypassing the long-standing transit route through Ukraine - despite calls by the EU for its member states to unite against the project.